Are Your Contact Lenses Causing Dry Eye?

 The following can provide relief from contact lens-related dry eye.

-- Eye drops – Be sure to get eye drops that can be applied safely with contact lenses to reduce discomfort and refresh eyes.
-If, for any reason, the over-the-counter eye drops aren’t working, consult Dr. Schmitz, who can provide more effective treatment options.
+- Eye drops - Be sure to get eye drops that can be applied safely with contact lenses to reduce discomfort and refresh eyes.
+If, for any reason, the over-the-counter eye drops aren't working, consult Dr. Sara Schmitz, O.D., who can provide more effective treatment options.

 - Eye vitamins - Certain vitamins, taken orally, can increase the amount of nutrients your eyes receive.
 This not only improves eye health, but also increases contact lens comfort.
 The best eye vitamins and supplements include lutein, zeaxanthin, Vitamin A, Vitamin C and Omega-3.